 Rohypnol comes as a pill that dissolves in liquids.
 Some are small round, and white.
-Newer pills are ovand green-gray in color.
+Newer pills are or and green-gray in color.
 When slipp into a drink, a dye in these new pills makes clear liquids turn bright blue and dark drinks turn cloudy.
-This cochange might be hard to see in a drink, like cola or dark beer, or in a droom.
+This cochange might be hard to see in a darink, like cola or dark beer, or in a croom.
 Also, the pills with no dye are available.
-The pills may be ground u into a powder.
+The pills may be ground unto a powder.

-- GHB has a few forms: a liquid with a odor or color, a white powder, and a pill.
+GHB has a few forms: a liquid with a odor or color, a white powder, and a pill.
 It might give your drink a slightly salty taste.
-Mixing it with a sweet dri such as fruit juice, can mask the salt taste. - Ketamine comes as a liquid and a white powder.
+Mixing it with a sweet drift such as fruit juice, can mask the saltaste.

-In addition, the district attorney may have other requirements that may disqualify you from ARD.
+In addition, the district attorney may

+have other requirements that may disqualify you from ARD.